MCxQC/Hello-World/README.md

 * Device or groups of devices are connected or disconnected.
 * Process or a group of processes are created or terminated.
 * Window or a group of windows matching multiple criterias are created or terminated.
-* Combining of processes and windows.
+* Mix of processes and windows in one "event".

 ### Can't monitor
 * Combining devices, processes, and windows in one "event" is not supported (It can be done by manual coding in "MyEventsActions()").